catalyst/moodle-tool_heartbeat/README.md

 # What is this?

-This plugin exposes various endpoint that can be wired to load balancers and monitoring systems to help expose when this go wrong.
+This plugin exposes various endpoints that can be wired to load balancers and monitoring systems to help expose when things go wrong.

 NOTE: In an ideal world this plugin should be redundant and most of it's functionality built into core as a new API, enabling each plugin to delare it's own extra health checks.
 See: